 Australia’s best bank accounts in 2025

-The best value bank accounts in August 2025
+The best-value bank accounts in December 2025

+Transaction accounts are bank accounts you use for your day-to-day spending and banking needs.
+They come with a debit card that you can use to make in-person and online purchases.
 But not all accounts offer the same value.
 Some might charge monthly fees, while others may offer incentives like fee-free banking, cashback on purchases, or international fee waivers.

 Expert picks: 5-Star Rated bank accounts for high transactors

 Canstar’s expert researchers gave the following transaction accounts a 5-Star Rating in our latest Star Ratings (listed alphabetically by provider name).
 The results are based on a customer who wants full access to their account (including ATM, EFTPOS, bill payments and in-store purchasing) and makes an average of 100 transactions per month.
+Read the full terms and conditions for each account on its respective bank’s website.

 ← Mobile/tablet users, scroll sideways to view full table →

-Source: www.canstar.com.au – 04/08/2025.
+Source: www.canstar.com.au – 04/12/2025.
 Based on accounts rated in Canstar’s Savings & Transaction Accounts Star Ratings, in the High Transactor profile.
 Table sorted in ascending order by provider name, followed by account name. *Monthly account fees are often waived if you meet certain criteria, check with the provider for more information. **Suncorp Bank (Norfina Limited ABN 66 010 831 722 AFSL 229882 Australian Credit Licence 229882).
 The SUNCORP brand and Sun Logo are used by Suncorp Bank (Norfina Limited) under licence and Suncorp Bank is not part of the Suncorp Group.

 Australian Military Bank— Military Rewards Account